You can save your tables inside SuperWEB2. Once saved, the table definitions will be available again the next time you log in to SuperWEB2.

 - Click OK to confirm you want to delete the table or tables.
 Make sure you check that you are deleting the correct table or tables, as there is no way to undo the deletion.

-Change the Sort Order for My Tables
+Change the Table Sort Order

 To check and change this setting: